SamWilsn/writing/taint/index.md

 ## Introduction

+Deciding to support only static state access (SSA) or to support full dynamic state access (DSA) is one of the remaining open questions on the Eth2 roadmap.
+If a purely SSA system proves feasible, there are a number of benefits that simplify:
+  - State providers;
+  - Synchronous communication between execution environments;
+  - Account abstraction; and
+  - Transaction pools, witness aggregation and refreshes.

-Continuing the exploration of state provider models described [earlier][sps], we have roughly prototyped a modification to the solidity compiler that can detect instances of dynamic state access (DSA) in smart contracts using taint analysis.
+Continuing the exploration of state provider models described [earlier][sps], we have roughly prototyped a modification to the solidity compiler that can detect instances of DSA in smart contracts using taint analysis.

-One of the criteria for choosing between the direct push and other state provider models is whether writing smart contracts without DSA is possible.
-This prototype explores that criterion.
+This proof of concept shows that it is possible to build tooling to support a purely SSA Ethereum.

 [sps]: https://ethresear.ch/t/state-provider-models-in-ethereum-2-0/6750

 ## Background

-### State Access
+### State Access & Witnesses

-DSA is a problem in a stateless Ethereum because it prevents the generation of a guaranteed-complete witness when a transaction is created.
+For the direct push state provider model to work, the actor creating the transaction should be able to build a witness (such as a Merkle proof) to every storage location the transaction will read or write.
+If the transaction *does* read from or write to a location not included in the witness, the transaction is reverted, and its fees are forfeit.

+DSA is a particularly problematic issue that can lead to an insufficient witness.
 In concrete terms, DSA occurs when the `offset` argument to `sload` or `sstore` is influenced by a previous `sload` result.

-A short classification of types of DSA, with solidity examples, can be found [here][dsa-gist].
+A short classification of some types of DSA, with solidity examples, can be found [here][dsa-gist].

 [dsa-gist]: https://gist.github.com/SamWilsn/369de587ac7373c8f77ed26079531671